mjcjiang/mjcjiang.github.io/_posts/2020-06-17-IO-In-Haskell(2)-:-Make-A-Better-Program-For-You-And-For-Me.md

 # 3. Throw your dices in haskell: Randomness
-What make haskell standing out is its pure functional character, this promise that you can't get different results after calling a function with the same parameter twices.
-But it can't deal with randomness, the same function will return different results in different time.
+What make haskell standing out is its pure functional character, this promise that you can\'t get different results after calling a function with the same parameter twices.
+But it can\'t deal with randomness, the same function will return different results in different time.

 Enter the *System.Random* module, it has all the functions that satisfy